 It may be hard to measure the precise ROI of ‘peace of mind’ across your organization, but there’s a modest price for it!

 For what Spanning is capable of, it’s a great value solution, even for a cost-conscious business.
 This is a transparent cost, covering unlimited storage of all your Salesforce data.
 In a hyper-audit era, it’s protection that’s a form of insurance, too.

 As my investigation comes to a close, I see no reason why Spanning does not qualify as the default choice for set-and-forget Salesforce backup.

 This native Salesforce AppExchange app is easy to work with start to finish, with an intuitive interface, and unparalleled Salesforce integration.
-It’s an exceptional tool that breeds use cases across the organization, to fulfil needs you never knew you had, reaching a decent return on investment quickly.
+This tool brings up more use cases across the organization, as you realise it fulfils needs you, and your users, never knew you had.

 I will leave you with a next step – that you take time to look at Spanning, particularly during their limited time offer.
 Although I have repeatedly referenced the value of this tool, this review is the tip of the iceberg – you will discover plenty getting your hands on the tool itself.

 With Salesforce’s data backup recovery services end-of-life a matter of weeks away, if now isn’t the right time to look at data backup alternatives, then when is?